South African National Defence Force: Organisation and structure

+The Joint Operations Division is responsible for co-ordinating all Joint Operations involving any or all of the four services.
+The South African Special Forces Brigade is the only organic unit under the direct command of the Joint Operations division.
+Unlike most other special forces it is not part of the Army or any other branch of the SANDF.

 Publications and access to records

 The SANDF publishes (or provides links) to documents describing its strategy, plans, performance, white papers and related government acts.
 Under the Promotion of Access to Information Act 2000 (PAIA), the SANDF also provides access to current and historical information the SANDF holds and provides a manual with procedures for obtaining access.
 Some categories of records are "automatically available" that are "available without a person having to request access in terms of the PAIA.
 These records can be accessed at the Department of Defence Archives and include operational records of the 1st World War, 2nd World War, Korean War, and establishment of the Union Defence Force 1912.